m2kelly/triocontext/non_provided_data/README.rst

 Non provided data
 =================

-This folder contains data used in our analysis that is not available (de novo mutations from Goldmann et al. (2018)) or easily downloadable.
+This folder contains data used in our analysis that was not openly available at the time of the publication.
+Now is available at the downloads section.

 The sources of these data can be found the paper.

 replication_timing.txt
    File with information about the replication time.
 Unlike Frigola et al. (2017) We did not used this source of information in our analyses.